DavidCarl/UFO/NEWREADME.md

 ## Prerequisites for this blog
 The prerequisites both covers if you wanna play around with the commands and just general knowledge of what this is.

- - Knowledge about grep
+ - Knowledge about what is grep
  - A Unix system if you want to test along

 If your knowledge about grep is non existing, we would recommend to read [this](https://www.maketecheasier.com/what-is-grep-and-uses/) blog post.

 For the unix based system we would recommend Ubuntu for simplicity, or if you rather want to stick to Windows it should be Windows 10 with WSL.
 It can be read about [here](https://www.computerhope.com/issues/ch001879.htm).

-Now you should be ready to proceed reading our blog post.

 ## Terms used